nycynik/AdventOfCode2023/README.md

 This is a c++ (mostly) AdventOfCode 2023 repo.
 This was started with a great starter (check it out in the top, it's a template.)

+to use `nextday` you have to export your adventofcode cookie using

+    ❯ export ENVSESSION=<your cookie here>

 ## How to develop with this repo

 Check out [DEV_README.md](./DEV_README.md) for more information on development